Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Geometric set-up and preliminaries

 The extension to the region $\{ 0 \leq UV < D_{max} \}$ is then straightforward using standard extension principle arguments for nonlinear waves and again appealing to this geometric trick. \end{proof}

-We remark that by the generalized extension principle of \cite{Kommemi}, if the quantity $D_{max}$ of Proposition \ref{prop:char_ivp} is finite, then one must have $r \to 0$ as $UV \to D_{max}$.
-However, Proposition \ref{prop:char_ivp} is highly qualitative in nature and says little about quantitative properties of the interior, or if and how any spacelike singularity is formed.
+\begin{rmk} By the generalized extension principle of \cite{Kommemi}, if the quantity $D_{max}$ of Proposition \ref{prop:char_ivp} is finite, then one must have $r \to 0$ as $UV \to D_{max}$.
+However, Proposition \ref{prop:char_ivp} is qualitative in nature and says little about quantitative properties of the interior, or if and how any spacelike singularity is formed. \end{rmk}

+Following Proposition~\ref{prop:char_ivp}, we would also like to understand the transversal derivatives of $r$ and $\phi$ along $\mathcal{H}$, for which we shall need the full system of equations (\ref{eq:raych_u_emkgss})--(\ref{eq:emgauge_emkgss}).
+For $r$, we see that using (\ref{eq:wave_r_emkgss}) on $\mathcal{H}_R$,